 Diet Plan for 6-month puppy: – You need to feed your Catahoula Leopard puppy 3 times a day between 8 to 12 weeks.
 After 3 months, reduce the meal to 3 times a day until 6 months.

 Diet Plan for 6-12 month puppy: – feed should be 3/4 cups per day.
 Add protein-rich food to your Catahoula Leopard dog’s diet, such as eggs, liver, lean meat, red meat bones, boiled green vegetables, bananas etc.

-The Catahoula Leopard is also an active breed, so he may respond well to an active or working breed formula.
-You still need to be careful about overfeeding, however, to prevent obesity.
+The Catahoula Leopard is also an active breed to respond well to an active or working breed formula.
+It would help if you still were careful about overfeeding, however, to prevent obesity.

-There many ways to maintain your dog’s physical well-being and one of those ways is the quality of food you serve it.
-If you have any suggestions regarding the diet plan of the Catahoula you can leave your comment in the comment box.
+There are many ways to maintain your dog’s physical well-being, and one of those ways is the quality of food you serve.
+If you have any suggestions regarding the Catahoula diet plan, you can leave your comment in the comment box.
 Your opinion and feedback are precious to us.

 60 minutes of daily moderate-to-strenuous exercise is recommended.
 If you live in an apartment, the Catahoula is probably not your best choice; he is likely to do best in rural settings.